dark-tulip/java-snippets/Mapper.md

-- marks the interface as mapping interface
+Mapper annotation marks the interface as mapping interface

+### The Author model
 ``` Java
 @Entity
 @Data